Home

 We create Travel Experiences . . . that extra effort is our hallmark!

 In September, we discovered a wonderful part of Australia, Byron Bay, which is just before the Queensland border in New South Wales.
 Byron is a two-hour drive from Brisbane and a 10-hour drive from Sydney.
 Located at the most easterly point of Australia, Byron Bay was settled by the aboriginals and then rediscovered in 1770 by Captain Cook when he sighted the headland and named it "Cape Byron".
 Also discovering this area in the sixties were the hippies, backpackers and surfers.
 The entrepeneurs soon followed and the area has become internationally famous for its small town atmosphere and alternative lifestyle.
 Rusty White, a famous US surfer, loved this area so much that he lives here now and teaches surfing.
 All who come to Byron Bay come to relax and renew themselves.
 The population of Byron Bay is only 9,000 and the village of Byron is very funky and yet cosmopolitan with restaurants, alfresco cafes, galleries, street entertainers, sand carvers, unique shops and stunning beaches.
-Nearby is the little town of Bangalow, another a great place to shop.
+Nearby is the little town of Bangalow, another a great place to shop and to eat.
 Overlooking the entire area is Cape Byron Lighthouse.
 We stayed in the rainforest at The Byron at Byron Resort and Spa.
-What a wonderful place to come to relax and rejuvenate after your long flight from the U.S.or stop on your self-drive north or south..
-You will definitely become "Byronized" after staying in this special place of Australia!
+What a wonderful place to come to relax and rejuvenate after your long flight from the U.S.or stop on your self-drive north or south.
+You will definitely become "Byronized" after visiting this special region of Australia!

 The Balcony restaurant is located in one of the last historical buildings in Byron.
 The Balcony is a great place to eat and the food is wonderful.
 This is the "happening" place in Byron and a "must do" when you come here.
 To learn more about this very funky restaurant in Byron, go to www.balcony.com.au.